Quicksi-CLI/quicksi/CONTRIBUTING.md

 Works, you can see and test your template?

-- Next step, update the website documentation in order to make your new framework visible on quicksi web docs.
-See how [here]()
+- If yes, then next step, update the website documentation in order to make your new framework visible on quicksi web docs.
+See how [here](https://github.com/AnayoOleru/quicksi/blob/master/documents/README.md)

 See [Last Step](#Last-step)

-for-example- an old or deprecated tool

 ## Updates on the starters available